firehawkvfx/firehawk/README.md

 ## Keybase / PGP Keys

-Install Keybase on your phone or head to keybase.io to create an account.
+Install Keybase on your phone or PC - head to keybase.io to create an account.
 Keybase is the easiest way to create a secure PGP key, allowing secrets to be encrypted using your email as a reference to a public key.
-Only devices authorised with your private key that have been authorised can decrypt secrets.
+Only devices authorised with your private key that have been authorised can decrypt secrets, and you can easily initialise new devices from your phone.
 It is possible to use your own key if you don't wish to use keybase.
-Terraform requires a form of PGP encryption when dynamically creating new aws users with AWS Secret keys.
-PGP encryption ensures that the shell output is not readable by any0ne except someone authorised with the PGP key.
-Terraform requires these abilities to create users with lesser permissions to automate a remote system to have access to S3 Cloud Storage.
-Those systems have ability to write, read and list contents of bucket storage.
+Terraform uses PGP encryption when creating new aws users with AWS Secret keys.
+PGP encryption ensures that the shell output is not readable by anyone except someone authorised with the PGP key.
+Terraform requires this ability to create users with permissions to automate a remote system to have access to S3 Cloud Storage.
+Those systems have ability to write, read and list contents of bucket storage, unlike the admin account whcih can do far more.
+The difference is the admin account credentials should only reside on the ansible_control VM.

-## Security

-Security isn't a state that you should believe you have reached, but a process that requires constant interaction.
-It also results from effort that should be proportional to the value that you represent as risk and effort vs reward to an attacker.
-An AWS account is quite a prize, because it can be used to mine crypto or perform other compute on.
-An attacker could also just use it to do harm by racking up a massive bill for you.
-So the steps taken should be proportional to the value of the work you are performing, and as much should be done as reasonably possible.

-The systems that use your VM's to provision with, shouldn't be exposed to bad website browsing patterns, or sitting exposed on the public internet (they should be behind a NAT gateway- normal for any system at home connected to the internet).
-If possible, ensure those systems are on a different subnet to other devices you don't have control over.
-Ideally, if you wanted to step up security further, they would be entirely seperate systems (bare metal) dedicated for the unique purpose of Firehawk provisioning and the VPN alone and not for general use.
-We have taken steps to make sure that ansible and terraform provisioning occurs on a unique vm to where the VPN and Deadline DB reside.
-We could go further and put each of those (Deadline and VPN) on their own seperate metal.
-Bare metal for a single purpose is more secuere than a VM because if a hypervisor is compromised everything else on that system can be compromised.

-We should be as difficult a target as reasonably possible, and we should have means to deactivate a vulnerability if actively used.

-For example:
-- If you were to accidentally publicly push secrets or become aware that somehow they became publicly visible, you would change / cycle every single one and change all passwords on your AWS account.
-- If an attacker were to aquire control of the user secret key used to provision resources, you would want means to be able to delete that user account (via another user or as the root account), and you would probably need to be able to do that on an uncompromised system or phone possibly.

-It's also important that your router firmware is kept up to date (perhaps use a regular reminder).
-It is a significant potential vulnerability between you and AWS- your router.
-Open VPN encrypts traffic before it goes through the router, but if the router is compromised, enough information to establish those credentials can be gained for a man in the middle attack.

-We configure AWS to ignore all inbound communication to instances from anywhere but your own IP at the time of provisioning.
-You may encounter difficulty without a static IP, although it is possible to update security groups with a change to your IP on each Terraform apply.
-Your secret keys at this time if aquired could be used by an attacker to alter resources.
-Provided you have a Static IP, you can alter policies to [deny access from anywhere but your own static IP](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws_deny-ip.html).

-## Pointers on cost awareness:

-Initially run very small tests and get an understanding of costs with small tests that never use more than say 100GB of storage, that can be produced on light 2 core instances.
-Cost managment in AWS is not easy, and you usually should allow a day before you can see a break down of what happenned (though its possible to implement more aggressive cost analysis with developement).

-- EBS volumes (think virtual hard drives) cost money.  check for any volumes you don't need and delete them.

-- S3 is cloud storage that also costs money.
-Be mindful of it.  if you create an S3 drive with softnas, set a limit on that size that you are most comfortable spending if it fills up.
-Make sure softnas is using a thin volume in S3, otherwise you allocate the full amount of data to be used even if the drive is empty.

-- Check that any outstanding jobs are paused, and spot requests have been terminated in the spot fleet tab.
-If you simply terminate an instance, but there are remaining render tasks, a spot fleet request may just replace it.  if you see any autoscaling groups, these should also be set to 0 (but we dont use them at the time of this writing).

-- Turn off nodes when not using them.
-When I'm done using the resources I do this- terraform plan -out=plan -var sleep=true
-I check the plan to see that it is going to do what it should.  then run this to execute it. terraform apply plan

-- If you run this command you can put all the infrastructure to sleep (including the NAT gateway), but you should always verify through the AWS console that this actually happenned, and that all nodes, and nate gateway are off.

-- The NAT gateway is another sneaky cost visible in your AWS VPC console, usually around $5 /day if you forget about it.
-It allows your private network (systems in the private subnet) outbound access to the internet.
-Security groups can lock down any internet access to the minimum adresses required for licencing things like softnas or other software.
-Licensing configuration with most software you would use makes possible to not need any NAT gateway but that is beyond the scope of openFirehawk at this point in time.

-## Preparing an onsite management VM with Vagrant
+## Vagrant

 Vagrant is a tool that manages your initial VM configuration onsite.
-It allows us to create a consistent environment to launch our infrastructure from.
-From there we will provision the software installed on it with Ansible.
+It allows us to create a consistent environment to launch our infrastructure from with Ruby files that define the VM.
+We create two VMS, ``ansiblecontrol`` and ``firehawkgateway``.
+Ansible control is where terraform and ansible provision outwards from.
+It is where the secrets and keys need to reside.
+Firehawk Gateway will be configured as a VPN gateway and it will have the deadline DB and Deadline Remote Connection Server (RCS).

-Currently, this has only been tested from a Linux RHEL 7.5/Centos Host.
-You are welcome to experiment with other Operating systems so long as they can run the following-
-    Vagrant
-    VirtualBox
-    Ansible
+- Install [Hashicorp Vagrant](https://www.vagrantup.com/) and Virtualbox on your system (Linux / Mac OS recommended)

+## Replicate a Firehawk clone to manage cloud resourcesin a private repository

+- Visit the [template repository](https://github.com/firehawkvfx/firehawk-template) and select ``Use This Template``
+- **Make sure the new repository is Private**.

+This template provides a structure for your encrypted secrets and configuration, which exist outside of the firehawk repo.
+The firehawk repo will be a public submodule within the structure.

-- All these steps will get you to configure a setup in the 'prod' environment.
-Later, if you with to make alterations you can use 'dev' instead.
+All these steps will get you to configure a setup in the 'dev' environment to test before you will deploy in the 'prod' environment.
-- Install Vagrant from Hashicorp.
-- Install Virtualbox to run our VM from.
+You will have two versions of your infrastructure, we make changes in dev branches and test them before merging and deploying to production.

-- Clone the openfirehawk repo into a folder named openfirehawk-prod.
+- Add the Firehawk repo into a folder named openfirehawk-prod.
 Production operates from the master branch. git clone --recurse-submodules -j8 https://github.com/firehawkvfx/openfirehawk.git openfirehawk-prod
 - You may also wish to clone with the dev branch into a seperate folder - openfirehawk-dev.
 It's recommended to run dev in a seperate AWS account.
 No changes to the master branch should be permitted without testing in dev first, including a full 'terrraform apply' from scratch.
 - If you already cloned the repo but forgot the submodules, you can bring them in with